jordan4ibanez/lovr-ts-example/README.md

 Then you can layout the bin folder how you want.
 Maybe you don't even want a bin folder, you could just drop the binary straight into the root of your project if you feel like it.
 Do what you like!

-As for this tutorial, I set it up as a developer that wants to test across different OSes easy.
+As for this tutorial, I set it up as a developer that wants to test across different OSes easily or wants to recompile constantly without the hot reload (for now).
 I literally unzipped the AppImage from the lovr website and left it like that lol.

 Okay so next is the important part.
 I'm assuming you installed NPM at this point (lol).
 Run this in the root of your project: